-- Always consult with a veterinarian for routine check-ups of your cat.
+- Always consult with a vet for routine check-ups of your cat.

 5. Feline Lower Urinary Tract Diseases

-This includes a group of feline diseases such as urinary bladder stones, cystitis, urethral plugs, or bladder cancer.
-Both males and females can get these diseases but obese and unfit cats are more prone to these.
-Other risk factors of urinary tract illnesses are stress, dry food, multi-cat household, etc. Treatment of urinary tract diseases depends upon the variety of causes.
+This includes a group of common health concerns such as urinary bladder stones, cystitis, urethral plugs, or bladder cancer.
+Both males and females can get these infections but obese and unfit cats are more prone to these.
+Other risk factors of urinary tract illnesses are stress, dry food, multi-cat household, etc. Treatment of urinary tract diseases depends upon a variety of causes.
 Veterinarians reported almost 3% of cats with feline lower urinary tract disease during their first visit.